This post may contain affiliate links. For more information, please read my disclosure policy.

-This week Tonia, Chelli, and I discussed festina lente or make haste slowly.
+This week I discussed festina lente or make haste slowly.
 I know what you’re thinking, this is all well and good, but what about high school!
 We can’t take it slowly.
 Our kids have to be ready for college!
 This is no time for scholé.

-Actually this is the best time in the world to do just that.
-Take a deep breathe, smell the roses, and plan to enjoy the high school journey with your kids.
+Actually, this is the best time in the world to do just that.
+Take a deep breath, smell the roses, and plan to enjoy the high school journey with your kids.

 The goal of high school and scholé is not to get our kids into the best and most elite college.
 It’s to prepare them for adulthood, which may include attending the best and most elite college or not.
 Preparing our kids for adulthood doesn’t include keeping their noses to the grindstone 12 hours a day.

 To graduate high school you need at least 19 for regular high school and 24 for college prep.
 That’s 5-6 credits a year.
-A credit is usually determined by either hours (135 or more) or completing a high school level textbook.
+Credit is usually determined by either the number of hours in class (135 or more) or by completing a high school level textbook.
 Half credits are given for one semester studies or half the work completed.

 The goal of classical education is to teach children the beauty of language, give them a background in some of the great works, and develop an appreciation for literature.
 In scholé we’re looking at restful learning and enjoying the process of teaching our kids.
 Colleges want our children to be able to write well and be reasonably well-read.

 These aren’t mutually exclusive!

 Reading, reciting, and discussing poetry is part of studying English.
 Reading, discussing, and writing about great works of literature is English.
 And reading books aloud is English.
 Listening to literature on audiobooks is English.
 Writing novels is English.
 Writing papers about the literature you read is English.

 There’s no need to stress.